 In Asia: Afghanistan, Myanmar, Pakistan.

-For any other information regarding the engagement of Italian private sector in IDC, please see: https://www.aics.gov.it/home-ita/opportunita/profit/area-imprese/
+For any other information regarding the engagement of Italian private sector in IDC, please look at: https://www.aics.gov.it/home-ita/opportunita/profit/area-imprese/

-To promote innovation in methods and contents and to extend the network of subjects involved in international cooperation activities to profit-making companies.
+Objective: To promote innovation in methods and content and to extend the network of subjects involved in international cooperation activities to profit-making companies.